getzlab/rnaseqc/README.md

 ### Legacy mode differences

-The **--legacy** flag enables compatability with RNASeQC 1.1.9.
+The **--legacy** flag enables compatibility with RNASeQC 1.1.9.
 This ensures that exon and gene readcounts match exactly the counts which would have been produced by running that version.
 This also adds an extra condition to classify reads as chimeric (see "Chimeric Reads", above).
 Any metrics which existed in 1.1.9 will also match within Java's floating point precision.

 ### Code Documentation: